louieqp/discord_bot/README.md

 # Discord Bot
-This is a joint effort to learn programming a discord bot with Python.
+This is a joint effort to learn programming a discord bot with Python or Node.js.
 More details soon.